develffn/FundX-KB/connections/connection-to-binance-futures/errors-with-binance-connection.md

 ### Error "This listenKey does not exist"

 This error occurs when a trader connects to Binance exchange with the same API Key on various platforms.
-Each platform must have its own API Key. **Generate a new API key for Quantower platform**.
+Each platform must have its own API Key. **Generate a new API key for FundX platform**.

 ### An error has occurred: "I can't close the position.
 Request was executed partially - the value of the open position is less than $5.&#x20;